sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Add Numeric Separators](images/addNumericSeparators.png)

 ### Usage
 Select the text objects, and run this script.
+Or, run this script in the text editing state.

 ### Requirements
 Illustrator CS or higher